oluwatosinolamilekan/simplify/README.md

 - `$ composer migrate`: runs all of the available migrations
 - `$ composer migrate:rollback`: rolls back *the last* batch of migrations
 - `$ composer migration:make <name>`: creates new migration
+- `$ composer stan`: perform analysis on your code

 ### Important!

+- After configuring local repo, make sure you run `composer install` to install required packages
-Make sure you configure your local .env configuration values (see .env.example)
+- Make sure you configure your local .env configuration values (see .env.example)

+### Rules of thumb

+- Prefix all your commits with jira ticket ID and write description about work you did - ex. *SIM-100 Implemented some cool feature*
+- Prefix all your MRs with jira ticket ID

 ## Tools included